da03/model_criticism/README.md

 ```

 (If would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
-To train a language model in the W/ Title setting, we use the below command:
+To train a language model in the W/ Title setting, use the below command:

 ```
 export MODEL=EleutherAI/gpt-neox-20b # or gpt-neo-2.7B, either would be nice